Sam0072/portdict/README.md

 ### License
 You may use this for commercial purposes, I don't really care.
-You can't say you wrote this but you don't need to note my name. .
+The only catch is don't say you made this.
+Then you can sell this stuff, use it for your company, just don't take the credit.